tronprotocol/tron-cli/README.md

 [X] quick start

-[ ] run - move 'run' to its handler, and async the call
+[X] run - move 'run' to its handler, and async the call

-[ ] stop - add sub cmd and its handler to stop all nodes (kill -15)
+[X] stop - add sub cmd and its handler to stop all nodes (kill -15)

-[ ] config - change log and data store location
+[X] run - change log and data store location

-[ ] Doc - add more instruction in readme file

-[ ] pack to pip

 [ ] config - add custom method to fire up private/shasta testnet